C5m7b4/avion/README.md

 ```

 An alternative to posting to the Form would be post to the Body and that would look like this:
+(note the Content-Type and we are not using stringify on the data parameter)

 ```js